William Matthew Scott: Thirteenth: The Cherrys in the Snow (1964)

 It was published in English in 1964 and reprinted in 1970.
 The British Library holds a reference copy.
 In the winter of 1962–1963 there was an unusually thick snowfall and the surface of the sea froze along the shoreline close to Scott's house, Windermere, on Westcliff at Herne Bay.
 It is possible that this book was a response to that winter.
 Happenings: Nothing but nothing; Enter Mr. Misery; The start of a rumour; The search from end to end; You'd never guess!; "Keep him out of sight!"; Tell-tale trail; If only it works; Vanished!; Away again.

 Fourteenth: The Cherrys and the Blue Balloon (1965)

 A posthumous publication.
 The phrase, "last appearance" in the final chapter heading may be significant.
 The British Library holds a reference copy.
 Happenings: First appearance of the blue balloon; What the littles thought; What the bigs thought; But what did the man think?; Watched; Where is Augustus?; The amazing truth; The light in the window; The night watch; Last appearance of the blue balloon.
+A rough sketch by Scott, for a map supporting this story, still exists.